cs-lab12/django_boiler_plate/README.md

 # django_boiler_plate
-Django boiler plate is a fully configured and ready to customize django webapp
+Django boiler plate is a fully configured and ready to customize empty webapp.